LAST UPDATED: 1 month ago

 2 | مَعْطُوف | I and Zayd walked. | سِرْتُ وَزَيْدٌ |

-Remark: In the book Arabic for Nerds 2, I deal with stuff like that extensively.
+In the book Arabic for Nerds 2, I cover this topic in detail.

 Do you think grammar is boring?
 Then check out these articles: